Raport EKObarometru wskazuje kluczowe cechy

 • entrepreneurs (also foreign ones),

-• organizational units that are not entrepreneurs (e.g. foundations, associations, schools),
+• organisational units that are not entrepreneurs (e.g. foundations, associations, schools),

 • persons conducting agricultural production activities, e.g. agricultural cultivation, animal breeding or husbandry, horticulture, market gardening, forestry and inland fishing,